uncopenweb/jsonic/doc/js.rst

             String name of the channel.
 Defaults to :const:`default` if not specified.

       :type args: object
-      :return: A deferred callback with a invoked with no parameters when the wait command is processed (before) and invoked with a complete flag (true/false) when the wait duration elapses (after)
+      :return: A deferred callback invoked with no parameters when the wait command is processed (before) and invoked with a completion flag (after) when the wait duration elapses (true) or is interrupted (false)
       :rtype: :class:`JSonicDeferred`

       .. versionadded:: 0.5